 This class has grown to a full Women’s Center with four educational options for the 144 ladies who are enrolled.
-The women in this ten month educational program can choose to study sewing, cooking, literacy, or enter the Artisan Program.
+The women in this nine month educational program can choose to study sewing, advanced sewing, cooking, literacy, cake decorating or crafts.
 There is also a two-month long summer camp for 100 girls ranging in age from eight to 17.

 It is amazing to see these ladies enter the program, grow in confidence, and watch them begin to feel a growing sense of community and family as the year progresses.
 It is encouraging to see the commitment of the teachers as they speak into the lives of the ladies.
 It is wonderful during summer camp to see the girls learning new skills and to hear their laughter.

 The Heartline Women’s Center is making a difference in the lives of ladies and girls in Haiti.
 They are learning life skills that will help them loosen the grip of poverty that has held them for way too long.